top of page

 ID19 TURN SIGNAL SWITCHES

 The first ID19's came to North America in early 1958.
 Right from the start, all USA/Canadian ID19’s had different a turn signal arrangement than Euro cars.
 The difference was caused by a requirement in the USA that a burned out turn signal bulb be somehow indicated to the driver, usually by a significant change in flashing rate.
-The egg-timer switches used on early Euro ID19's apparently did not comply with these requirements.
+The dashboard-mounted egg-timer switches used on early Euro ID19's apparently did not comply with these requirements.

 Eventually ID’s got the stalk-type switch but still used the external flasher shown below.